Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: Coset State Encoding and Representation

 \subsection{Choosing Coset Representatives}

-\Cref{prop:ketWGoodRep} explains how we can see Alice's preparation of $\ket{W}$ as passing the $\ket{0}^{\otimes 2m}$ state through a circuit of depth at most $m + 1$ to create $\ket{W}$.
+Coset representatives in classical coding theory are minimum weight words since they correspond to most likely errors on memoryless channels.
+Here, different properties of coset representatives are helpful. \Cref{prop:ketWGoodRep} explains how we can see Alice's preparation of $\ket{W}$ as passing the $\ket{0}^{\otimes 2m}$ state through a circuit of depth at most $m + 1$ to create $\ket{W}$.
 The circuit consists of Hadamard gates followed by $\CNOT$ gates.
 Alice can thus prepare the coset state as

 for a given choice of $x$ and $z$.